preethiv3/appbanners/readme.txt

 == Changelog ==

+= 1.5.7 =
+* Ensured that script files are properly injected into the footer by utilizing the 5th flag of wp_register_script().
+Thanks e2robert! .

 = 1.5.6 =
 * Sorry for so many errors, this should be last fix for the time being.